aquariumbio/pfish/README.md

    pfish pull -d <directory_name>
    ```

-2. Pull all operations and libraries from a category
+2. Pull all operation types and libraries from a category

    ```bash
    pfish pull -c <category_name>